waimea-bbridgeman/200dtd-potteryTracking-project/docs/0-requirements.md

 ### Impact / Considerations

 Since my website will only be used by one person.
-I will need to consider all the systems that it might be used on (phone, ipad and computer)
+I won't need to consider disabilities to cater for however, i will add the needed code to cater to them if my webpage were to ever be used be them.